Michael Vick: 1999 season

 In the following game, against Pittsburgh, Vick was injured and had to miss the rest of the game.
 He also missed the game against Central Florida, and was unable to start against the Miami Hurricanes, who handed Virginia Tech their only loss of the season.
 Vick's final game while playing for Virginia Tech was against the Clemson Tigers in the Toyota Gator Bowl; Virginia Tech won and Vick was named the game's MVP.
 His football accomplishments in two seasons led to his induction in to the Virginia Tech Sports Hall of Fame in 2017.

+Vick finished sixth in Heisman Trophy voting for the 2000 season.
 Vick left Virginia Tech after his redshirt sophomore season.
 Aware that the rest of his family was still living in their three-bedroom apartment in the Ridley Circle Homes, Vick stated that he was going to buy his mother "a home and a car."
 ESPN later reported that Vick used some of his NFL and endorsement earnings to buy his mother a brand-new house in an upscale section of Suffolk, Virginia.